Pengyu-gis/Pengyu-gis.github.io/Teaching.md

 - Lab 6 Surface Hydrology and Watershed Processes: [PDF Slides](Teaching_slides/Surface_Hydrology_and_Watershed_Processes.pdf)
 - Lab 7 Fluvial Processes and Landforms: [PDF Slides](Teaching_slides/Fluvial_Processes_and_Landforms.pdf)
 - Review Session: [PDF_Document](Teaching_slides/Review_GEOG201.pdf).

+### Anonymous evaluations and feedback from students

+- Overall score: 4.44/5.0

+#### Selected Student Comments(both positive and constructive feedback):

+- “Mr. Chen was a great TA!
+He helped me understand the material better.
+I will miss him.”

+- “I really enjoyed the labs; he made it very interesting.”

+- “He did a good job presenting material and answering questions.”

+- “Sometimes when we would ask questions, it would be difficult to get an answer that we could understand to grasp the material.
+But definitely knowledgeable on the subject!”